AkshantVats/Learning/InterviewCampProblems/README.md

   39. Follow Up: Given a node N in a Linked List, can you delete it without the previous node in O(1) time? -- Not Done

   40. Find if a given Linked List has a cycle.

+  41. Given a linked list that has a cycle, find the length of the cycle.
+The length is in number of nodes.